Load-Bearing SWAT Conditioning: Train for Kit Weight

 Load-bearing performance is built on a lower body strength foundation.
 The squat and deadlift patterns, the primary lower body strength movements, develop the quad, hamstring, glute, and posterior chain strength that allows sustained load-bearing performance without structural breakdown.

-Strength standards that support meaningful load-bearing performance: a back squat at or above bodyweight for working sets of five.
-A trap bar or conventional deadlift at one point five times bodyweight or above.
-These aren't arbitrary targets, they represent the strength levels below which load-bearing performance and structural integrity under extended kit wear are consistently compromised.
+The target, for sustained load-bearing performance: a back squat at or above bodyweight for working sets of five, and a trap bar or conventional deadlift at one and a half times bodyweight or above.
+These represent the strength levels at which extended kit wear stops being a limiting factor.

 Core Stability Under Load

 The core stability demands of load-bearing SWAT work are specific and often underdeveloped in standard conditioning programs.
-Body armor sits on the torso and creates a front-loaded mass that the spine must stabilize across all movement positions, sprint, crawl, kneel, climb, drag.
+Body armor sits on the torso and creates a front-loaded mass that the spine must stabilize across every movement position: sprint, crawl, kneel, climb, drag.
 The lumbar spine is under sustained compressive and shear load throughout any kit-wearing activity.

 Core training for load-bearing performance is not about cosmetic abdominal development.
 It is about developing the anti-rotation, anti-extension, and anti-lateral-flexion capacity that keeps the spine in a neutral, stable position under the dynamic loads of operational movement.
 Relevant movements: loaded carries with asymmetric loads (suitcase carries, single-arm farmer carries), anti-rotation press variations, plank progressions with added load, and any movement that requires maintaining spinal position against an external force.

-Operators who develop genuine core stability under load report significantly reduced low back fatigue and pain during extended kit wear, not because the load changed, but because the structural capacity to manage it improved.
+Operators who develop genuine core stability under load report significantly reduced low back fatigue during extended kit wear, not because the load changed, but because the structural capacity to manage it improved.

 Programming Load-Bearing Conditioning in the Training Week